Childhood Cancer Symptoms

 Solid tumors account for about 30% of childhood cancer cases.

-• Unexplained fever, fatigue, or loss of appetite
+• Unexplained fever, fatigue, weight loss, loss of appetite

 If cancer is suspected, the doctor will order various tests, which may include:

-• Imaging scans like CT, MRI, or PET scans
+• Imaging scans – CT, MRI, PET scan

 Contact Us